Hashimoto’s Disease: Fast Facts

 Once we have identified your triggers, you can get the gene to change its expression or shut off (known as epigenetics).
-When this happens many, if not all, of the symptoms being caused by this can disappear.
+When this happens many, if not all, of the symptoms being caused by this, can disappear.
 The key to keeping this at bay is to manage stress and maintain a healthy diet & lifestyle.

 Since each person is unique, specific dietary and lifestyle recommendations will vary.
 For example, while one person may do well with one particular food in their diet another person may have a sensitivity to it.
 The same goes for if there are gut infections or other imbalances going on in the body that need to be addressed as part of the protocol.
 The action steps I am listing below for taking control of Hashimoto’s are general recommendations.
 Bear in mind that each and every person will need a bit of a different approach depending on what is going on in the body.

-To start taking control of your Hashimoto’s, take a look at the action steps below that you can implement to hopefully start to feel better and to take control of your health.
+To start taking control of your Hashimoto’s, take a look at the action steps below that you can implement to hopefully start to feel better, and to take control of your health.

 Take Control of Hashimoto’s

-- Live an active lifestyle that is appropriate for your body.
-Keep in mind that each person will be different and I always work with each patient on an individual basis to determine which form of exercise will work best for them.
+When following these steps, keep in mind that each person will be different and I always work with each patient on an individual basis to determine which form of exercise will work best for them.
 With any autoimmune disease, it’s important to find the right balance where you are not doing too much, but you are doing enough to keep yourself healthy.

 While finding out that you have Hashimoto’s can be confusing, frustrating, and make you feel completely overwhelmed know that there are many steps that you can take.
 Even if you end up on thyroid medication, including a functional medicine approach into your plan is only going to help keep symptoms at bay long term.

 Hashimoto’s is a complex condition and takes a professional who has lots of experience to really dive into the true cause and to help create a plan that is unique to you.
-It’s important to know that it takes many different approaches to getting Hashimoto’s into remission and that unfortunately, there is no one size fits all.
+It’s important to know that it takes many different approaches to get Hashimoto’s into remission and that unfortunately, there is no one size fits all.
 For example, you can’t just eliminate gluten and feel completely better.
-It takes a whole-body holistic approach to addressing both the physical and mental aspects of health and wellness.
+It takes a whole-body holistic approach to address both the physical and mental aspects of health and wellness.
 However, with just a little effort and some adjustments to your diet and lifestyle, you could be well on your way to feeling better and living your best life.

 I have worked with patients who have been able to come off of their thyroid medication and have worked with patients who were able to be diagnosed early enough to where medication wasn’t necessary.
-No matter what the case, for you, know that a holistic approach is the way to approach this autoimmune condition and that with the right steps you could be feeling better fast.
+No matter what the case, for you, know that a holistic approach is a way to approach this autoimmune condition and that with the right steps you could be feeling better fast.